How to Stretch the Sartorius Muscle

 Warning

 Stretching should never cause intense pain.
-Hold the stretches at the point where you feel a gentle stretch.
-If you experience pain, despite backing off the intensity of the stretch, consult a trainer, physical therapist or healthcare professional.
+Hold these positions at the point where you feel a gentle stretch.
+If you experience pain, despite backing off the intensity of the stretch, talk to a physical therapist or doctor.

 Advertisement